Book Review: The Artisanal Kitchen: Holiday Cocktails

 What We Liked

-1. Uniqueness of Recipes: We really liked how unique all of the recipes were and that there were recipes for several different holidays—fall, Thanksgiving, Christmas, etc. Trying them during the seasons for which they were intended made us feel like we were really making the most of the holidays’ best tastes.
+Uniqueness of Recipes: We really liked how unique all of the recipes were and that there were recipes for several different holidays, including fall, Thanksgiving, Christmas, and Valentine’s Day.
+Trying them during the seasons for which they were intended made us feel like we were really making the most of each season’s flavors.

-3. Educational Quality: This book is very educational, and the author is definitely an expert at making cocktails.
+Educational Quality: This book is very educational, and the author is definitely an expert on how to make great cocktails.
 Alex learned a lot from his recipes.
-And reading through them made us both wish we could attend the author’s holiday parties, especially if he’s serving drinks like the ones in the book.
+Reading through them made us both wish we could attend the author’s holiday parties, especially if he’s serving drinks like the ones in this book.

-4. Introduction: The first chapter of this book focuses on explaining the importance of balancing flavors and sharing techniques for making syrups, butters, and more.
+Introduction: The first chapter of this book focuses on explaining the importance of balancing flavors and shares techniques for making syrups, butters, and other mixers.
 We referenced this section often when making the recipes.

 What We Disliked

-1. Size of Recipes: Almost all of the recipes included in this book were batch cocktails that served 10+ people, which is great for holiday parties, but not so much for the two of us who just wanted to try some holiday-themed cocktails at home during the pandemic.
-We had to pare all of the recipes down quite a bit, which isn’t easy to do if you’re inexperienced.
+Size of Recipes: Almost all of the recipes included in this book were batch cocktails that served 10+ people.
+That makes this book a great resource for anyone prepping drinks for holiday parties, but not so much for the two of us who just wanted to try some holiday-themed cocktails at home.
+We had to pare all of the recipes down quite a bit; that isn’t easy to do if you’re inexperienced.

-3. Labor: The majority of these cocktail recipes were also very labor intensive and called for lots of homemade syrups—many of them different from one another.
+Labor: The majority of these cocktail recipes were also very labor intensive, and many called for homemade syrups, all of them different from one another and typically not reused in other recipes.

-4. Not Categorized by Holiday: The way in which we used this book was finding specific recipes for each holiday, which isn’t how it’s categorized.
+Not Categorized by Holiday: We used this book to find recipes for each specific holiday, and that isn’t how the book is categorized.
 It would’ve been more helpful if they had been so we could quickly find fall cocktails, for example, instead of having to page through each section to find them.

 Who Should Buy This Book